-- Increasing disposable incomes among target customers (opportunity)
+- Unstable disposable incomes among target customers (threat)

 The economic stability of developed countries creates opportunities for Apple’s expansion.
-However, the rapid growth of developing countries is a more significant economic external factor in this PESTEL/PESTLE analysis case, in terms of support for growing the technology business.
-For example, the high economic growth rates of Asian countries are opportunities for Apple to increase its revenues through sales in these foreign markets.
-In relation, higher disposable incomes create more opportunities to sell the company’s relatively high-priced technology products.
-In exploiting these economic opportunities, it is essential to consider competitive forces in the international market, as described in the Porter’s Five Forces analysis of Apple Inc. These external strategic factors indicate growth potential for the corporation and its competitors, especially large multinational firms like Samsung.
-Based on this part of the PESTEL/PESTLE analysis framework, speed and effectiveness are critical in Apple Inc.’s growth and expansion efforts because competitors also target these same economic opportunities.
+However, the rapid growth of developing countries is a more significant economic external factor in this PESTEL analysis case, in terms of support for growing the technology business.
+For example, the high economic growth rates of Asian countries are opportunities for Apple to increase its revenues through sales in these markets.
+On the other hand, unstable disposable incomes create unpredictability in selling the company’s relatively high-priced technology products.

 Social/Sociocultural Factors in Apple’s Industry Environment

 Apple’s business is subject to the effects of social or sociocultural trends.
-This aspect of the PESTEL/PESTLE analysis model points to the social external factors that influence consumer behaviors and expectations.
+This aspect of the PESTEL analysis model points to the social external factors that influence customer behaviors and expectations.
 In Apple’s case, the following sociocultural trends are significant in the remote or macro-environment: